Mervyn LeRoy: Musicals and romantic comedies: 1952–1954

-Warner Brothers redux: 1955–1959
+Return to Warner Brothers: 1955–1959

 After completing his last production featuring Greer Garson in Strange Lady in Town (1955), LeRoy turned largely to adapting Broadway successes, serving as producer and director and often enlisting casts from the original stage productions.

 Mister Roberts (1955)

 Warners tasked LeRoy and Joshua Logan with completing Mister Roberts after the original director John Ford was hospitalized with a gallbladder disorder and removed from the production.
 Ford's departure and substitution proved to be fortuitous.
-Henry Fonda, who played the lead character, was a screen star in several Ford pictures as well as the lead actor in the highly acclaimed Mister Roberts) 1948 Broadway production, was at odds with Ford's film adaptation: the two engaged in a demoralizing contretemps that threatened to undermine the project.
+Henry Fonda, who played the lead character, was a screen star in several Ford pictures, as well as the lead actor in the highly acclaimed, 1948 Broadway production of Mister Roberts.
+Fonda had been at odds with Ford's film adaptation: the two engaged in a demoralizing contretemps that threatened to undermine the project.

 Mister Roberts enjoyed immense popular and financial film success for Warners and earned supporting actor Jack Lemmon his first Oscar.

 Return to director-producer

-LeRoy assumed the dual role of director-producer in the late Fifties and Sixties- the declining period of the Hollywood Golden Age, primarily serving at Warner Studios, but also 20th Century Fox, Columbia and Universal.
+LeRoy assumed the dual role of director-producer in the late Fifties and Sixties, during the declining period of the Hollywood Golden Age.
+He primarily worked at Warner Studios, but also 20th Century Fox, Columbia and Universal.
 Critic Kingsley Canham offers the following appraisal of LeRoy's work in this period: